katelyynn/viola/README.md

-# Simple Dark Resourcepack for Minecraft 1.17
+# Simple Dark Resourcepack for Minecraft 1.12-1.17

 Simple Dark is the successor to my previous dark-themed resource pack, Metro Dark Theme.
 This pack is built from the ground up with a sleek and modern design whilst keeping the dark aesthetic.
 Every GUI in the base game is themed along with most of the Realms GUIs making the experience seamless.
-There are also some additional fabric mods that have been themed with the pack, a full list detailed below.
+The pack also supports some Fabric and Forge mods which can be found over on [plexion.dev](https//l.plexion.dev/simpledark#featuring)

 ## Installation & Setup